Academic Physicians

 The AMA is your powerful ally, focused on addressing the issues important to you, so you can focus on what matters most—patients.
 We will meet this challenge together.

-APS members had an opportunity to learn more about the work of the AMA from our Board of Trustees liaisons as well as special presentations from the Council on Medical Education, Med Ed, AMA Foundation and AMPAC.
+APS members had an opportunity to learn more about the work of the AMA from our Board of Trustees Liaisons as well as special presentations from the Council on Medical Education, Med Ed, AMA Alliance and AMPAC.

-The APS also recognized members of its newly formed education and policy committees.
+The APS also recognized members of its education, policy, and member engagement committees.

 The APS meeting also featured a policy discussion that included a review of the House of Delegates (HOD) Handbook and a dialogue on future resolution ideas.